How to Hit 3,517% Return on Ad Spend in 2026: The Exact System That Generated $1,441 Daily on a $41 Budget

 Convert Creator Content into a Performance Asset

-The prevailing campaign type for creator collaborations is Linear/Video-on-Demand.
+The prevailing campaign type for creator collaborations is Linear/Video On Demand.
 However, the correct way to brief creators ensures ads perform.
-Clearly outline the conversion event and address viewers' objections with proof points such as results, testimonials, and product demos.
+Clearly outline the conversion event and address viewer objections with proof points like results, testimonials, and product demos.
 Short-form, 15-30 second ads native to Reels, Stories, and TikTok perform best.

 Run top organic videos as ads within your testing framework.
 These often serve as strong controls due to their authenticity and ability to reduce psychological distance between the video and purchase decision.